Resistance – a progress hurdle

 The perceived image hints at brands.
 Something we’ll cover in the confidence progress hurdle.

-In short, the resistance hurdle is higher for a helper offering progress where common perception within a society is not expecting them.
+In short, the resistance hurdle is higher for a helper offering progress in places the common perception within a society is not expecting them.